 Any fan of slopes and fresh powder will want to know where the best places in the world for skiing are.
-Tripadvisor has ranked them based on the amounts of above-and-beyond reviews for hotels, restaurants, and things to do.
-Here are the top 12, all of which are found amidst some of the world’s most stunning mountain scenery.
+Beyond great skiing, travelers want a good selection of hotels, restaurants, and other things to do.
+With that in mind, we’ve compiled a list of places that check all those boxes.
+All of them are found amidst some of the world’s most stunning mountain scenery.

 Whistler (British Columbia, Canada)